List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Double Trouble

 Double Trouble is a wildcard in the conflict between the Rebellion and the Horde, a master of disguise who can pose as anyone in both appearance and voice.
 In the 80s toyline, Double Trouble is Glimmer's cousin and Queen Angella's niece from the Kingdom of Green Glade who serves the Rebellion's Chief Spy.
 While not much of a fighter, she is agile and about to talk her way out of situations.
 Due to her convincing performances, she is often mistrusted.
 While conceptualized for the Filmation series, she only appears in comic books and in toy form (first wave).

+In the Masters of the Universe Classics toyline, Double Trouble was called "Double Mischief" and serves as the Great Rebellion's double agent.

 In the 2018 series, Double Trouble is portrayed as a non-binary chameleon-like shape-shifter who loves causing chaos and is a morally ambiguous sociopath with a theatric flair that plays in their disguises and analyzing people.
 Double Trouble is formally introduced in season four to offer their services to Catra, infiltrating the Rebellion under the guise of Flutterina as part of Catra's tactics before being captured.
 Double Trouble later changes sides when Glimmer reveals the Heart of Etheria would give the Rebellion an advantage, sabotaging Catra's plans before leaving her psychologically broken and defeated.
 Double Trouble later appears in season five in disguise as Prince Peekablue after deeming Horde Prime too dull to work with, making a slight contribution in the Etherians driving off Horde in the series finale.

 Double Trouble is voiced by Jacob Tobia in the 2018 series.

-According to ND Stevenson, Double Trouble is an homage to Zam Wesell in Attack of the Clones.
+According to ND Stevenson, Double Trouble is an homage to Zam Wesell in Star Wars: Episode II – Attack of the Clones.